Deepened Graph Auto-Encoders Help Stabilize and Enhance Link Prediction: Related Work

-The deep extension of standard NNs greatly improves their learning performance, leading to a quantum leap in artificial intelligence and applications.
-For GCNs, the over-smoothing phenomenon, where the performance of GCNs degrades with the increase of number of layers, impedes the development of deep extensions of GCNs.
-Currently, two major types of efforts have been taken to gain deeper GCNs: The first type uses the residual connection~\cite{He2016}, now a standard, proven-effective technique for training DNNs.
+\paragraph{Deepening GCNs for Node Classification.} The deep extension of standard NNs remarkably improves their learning performance, leading to a quantum leap in artificial intelligence and applications.
+For GCNs, the over-smoothing phenomenon impedes the development of deep extensions of GCNs, whose performance degrades with the increasing number of layers.
+Currently, two major types of efforts have been taken to gain deeper GCNs: The first uses the residual connection~\cite{He2016}, a now-standard, proven-effective technique for training DNNs.
 For example,~\cite{Kipf2017} used residual connections between hidden layers;~\cite{Xu2018} introduced the first deep GCN, JKNet, which concatenated the node representations in all previous layers.
-Although highly effective for DNNs over regular data,~\cite{Kipf2017,Xu2018} showed that adding residual connections in GCNs only mitigates the performance degradation as the network depth increases, while the resulting best performance is still dominated by shallow GCN models.
-Recently,~\cite{Chen2020} proposed a model, called GCNII, which combined a skipping connection from the input node features, to each layer and adopted the identity mapping as a regularization.
+Although highly effective for DNNs over regular data,~\cite{Xu2018,Kipf2017} showed that adding residual connections in GCNs only alleviates the performance degradation as the depth increases, with the resultant best performance still dominated by shallow GCN models.
+Recently,~\cite{Chen2020} proposed a model called GCNII, which combined a skipping connection from the input node features to each layer and adopted the identity mapping as a regularization.
 GCNII showed good performance on node classification with deepened GCNs.
 The second type uses deep propagation to capture higher-order information in graph-structured data.
-However, this type of models~\cite{Klicpera2019,Wu2019} are usually linear combinations of neighbor information in different layers, so in nature they are still regarded as shallow models~\cite{Chen2020}.
+However, these models~\cite{Klicpera2019,Wu2019} are typically linear combinations of neighbor information in different layers, so in nature they are still regarded as shallow models~\cite{Chen2020}.

-Besides the techniques focusing on architectures, two main regularizations are usually adopted in deepening GCNs: 1) Identity mapping~\cite{Hardt2017}.
+Besides the techniques focusing on architectures, two main regularizations are adopted in deepening GCNs: 1) Identity mapping~\cite{Hardt2017}.
 For example,~\cite{Chen2020} added an identity matrix to the weights of different layers of GCNII for regularization.
 2) Dropout~\cite{Hinton2012}.
 As a standard regularization technique in DNNs, it was also used for mitigating the effects of over-smoothing in GCNs.
-For instance,~\cite{Rong2020} randomly dropped out edges of the input graph to decelerate the performance degradation in deep GCNs for node classification.
+For instance,~\cite{Rong2020} randomly dropped out edges to decelerate the performance degradation in deep GCNs for node classification.